Tacna Prefecture

-The Tacna Prefecture, also known as the Tacna Intendancy, is a building located in the homonymous city in Peru.
+The Tacna Prefecture, also known as the Tacna Intendancy, is a building located at Blondell street, in the homonymous city in Peru.
 It was built and used by Chile under its administration of its former Tacna Province until its return to Peru in 1929.
+The building was declared a historic site in 1980, however was torched by accident in 2008 by demonstrators, and its outer facade is the only part that's still standing.

 History

 The building was built between 1905 and 1909, as originally indicated on the top of the building.
 It was built based on quarry stone extracted from the Arunta and Intiorko hills.
 During the Chilean administration, the Coat of arms of Chile was carved in the sector located on Blondell Street.

 The prefecture was known as the Intendancy (since it was where the office of the intendants of Tacna was located) and was also a prison, the Court of Appeals, the Court of First Instance, the main administration of the Post Office, among other faculties associated with the political authority of Chile in the region.

 When Tacna rejoined Peru in 1929, the building continued to be used for administrative purposes by the new Peruvian administration.
 The building's façade, was changed, with changes including the removal of the Chilean shield and the inscription that showed the date of the construction of the enclosure.
 In that place of the building the Coat of arms of Peru was built with the same material, in addition, the text "Correo" was replaced by "Gobernación".

 The building of the Prefecture of Tacna was declared a historical monument of Peru on August 24, 1980, during the government of Fernando Belaúnde Terry.